Dark Black Holes in the Mass Gap: Cooling times

 where $P(k)$ is the linear power spectrum at $z = 0$ and $j_{1}$ is the first spherical Bessel function and $R = \left(\frac{3M}{4\pi \rho_{m}}\right)^{1/3}$ is the Lagrange radius of a halo with mass $M$.
 Using Eqs.~\ref{eq:cmf},~\ref{eq:gf},~\ref{eq:sigma} we get that where we have used $\Omega_{m} = 0.26, h = 0.7$ in the above calculation.
 Using Eq.~\ref{eq:sigma}, this corresponds to a halo mass of $M \simeq 3\times 10^{11} \Msol$.
 If the lower bound on halo mass given in Eq.~\ref{eq:mhaloconst} is larger than halo mass of $3 \times 10^{11} \Msol$ derived above, the fraction of gas that can cool efficiently is less than $10 \%$.
 This gives us the constraint

 which is plotted in Fig.~\ref{fig:tcool}.
 The parameter space not bounded by the above constraint can cool efficiently as long as for a given halo.
 Here, $t_{\rm dyn} = \frac{1}{\sqrt{8\pi G \rho_{m}}}$ is the approximate timescale associated with doubling of the halo mass through mergers and accretion.
-Different processes are efficient at cooling the halos at different times and the exact fraction of halos that cool has to be understood through a merger tree \cite{Ghalsasi:2017jna} or a N-body simulation.
-We will however try to get an analytic understanding of the parametric space that can cool efficiently.
+Different processes are efficient at cooling the halos at different times and the exact fraction of halos that cool has to be understood through a merger tree \cite{Ghalsasi:2017jna} or a hydrodynamical simulation \cite{Roy:2023zar, Gemmell:2023trd}.
+Merger tree or hydrodynamical simulations will be necessary to model the distribution of black holes which is an important first step in understanding the merger rates of the black holes.
+We however do not attempt to predict the merger rates in this work.
+Thus for our purposes a semi-analytical understanding (described below) of the parameter space that can cool efficiently is sufficient.

 From Eqs.~\ref{eq:tcooling} we understand that cooling is most efficient for high $z$ as long as the gas can be ionized i.e. $T \gtrsim B_{X}/10$.
-Cooling is also efficient for low virial temperature (except for compton cooling which does not depend on the gas temperature).
+Cooling is also efficient for low virial temperature (except for Compton cooling which does not depend on the gas temperature).
 Thus once $T_{\vir} \approx B_{X}/10$, the gas can cool.
 Since virial temperature increases with decreasing redshift $z$, one can find a $z_{\rm max}$ for which at least $10\%$ of the gas has a temperature above $B_{X}/10$.
 Then we can compare cooling and equilibration times to the dynamical time of the halo to find out if cooling is efficient.
 Here is the algorithm we follow: \begin{itemize} \item Solve $M(z)$ s.t. $P(>M,z) = 0.1$.
 This corresponds to solving

 \item with $M_{\rm halo} = M(z)$ solve for $z_{ \rm max}$ using

 \item Check if the cooling and equilibration times are smaller than the dynamical timescale of the halo. \end{itemize} Following the above steps, the parameter space that can cool efficiently is shown in Fig.~\ref{fig:tcool}.